How To Stop Self-Sabotaging Behaviors That Are Ruining Your Life And Making You Miserable

 If you win, you’ll live a life true to yourself.
 But if you do nothing, you’ll lose by default, because your mind is programmed against you.
 Those sneaky self-sabotaging behaviors will rule you forever.

-What is Self-Sabotaging Behavior?
+What Is a Self-Sabotaging Behavior?

+Let’s start by answering “what is self sabotage and why do we do it?”
 Self-sabotage is the result of faulty conditioning of your subconscious mind.
 The programming creates self-sabotaging thoughts that give rise to sabotaging beliefs and behaviors.